dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 # Acknowledgements

-The authors would like to thank early feedback provided by Filip Skokan, Jacob Ideskog, and Kosuke Koiwai.
+The authors would like to thank early feedback provided by Filip Skokan, George Fletcher, Jacob Ideskog, and Kosuke Koiwai.

 # Notices